Autopilot (AIOps Module)

 Description

-The Autopilot module for AIOps automatically manages administrative configuration tasks within Netreo.
+The Autopilot module for Netreo's AIOps feature automatically manages administrative system configuration tasks within Netreo.
 Many operational and administrative issues that arise from suboptimal or broken configuration settings can be automatically fixed (or avoided altogether) through the use of this module.
+(All AIOps modules are accessible only to users with the SuperAdmin access level.)

 This module monitors and manages the following administrative configuration areas:

-• Data collection - Checks that the correct data is being collected from each type of device.
+• Data collection: Checks that the correct data is being collected from each type of device.

 Details